imagej/imagej.github.io/_pages/help/editing/whitespace.md

 ## Beware of leading whitespace

-If you uses more than three spaces to indent lines, the Markdown processor will think you meant a code block:
+If you use more than three spaces to indent lines, the Markdown processor will think you meant a code block:

 {% capture beware-leading-whitespace %}
 It works to indent 4 spaces without a leading blank line: